An All-Encompassing Adventure Featuring Southern Africa's Most Diverse Wildlife & Scenery

 Days 5 & 6: Etosha National Park—Ongava Private Reserve

-Drive to Etosha National Park, an ancient lakebed where perennial springs draw a plethora of game.
+This morning, we fly to Etosha National Park, an ancient lakebed where perennial springs draw a plethora of game.
 Our lodge is set on an extensive private reserve with access to Namibia’s best wildlife viewing.
 We’ll take day and night drives and walks, and we’ll watch animals up close from strategically placed hides.
 A myriad of species resides here, including black and white rhino, elephant, lion, cheetah, gemsbok, springbok and hartebeest.

 Days 7 & 8: Okavango Delta, Botswana—Moremi Game Reserve